 What you can do:

-Please pray for people who have been affected by hurricanes.
+Please pray for the communities impacted by Hurricane Ida.
 May God's healing presence give them peace and hope in their time of need.
+Pray that God will deliver comfort to those who mourn and strength to those working diligently to rescue survivors.

 To learn more about the situation and the ELCA’s response: